amorist/awesome/README.md

 ## CoffeeScript

-- [cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [pagedraw](https://github.com/Pagedraw/pagedraw) - a UI builder for React web apps
 - [At.js](https://github.com/ichord/At.js) - Add Github like mentions autocomplete to your application.
 - [trix](https://github.com/basecamp/trix) - A rich text editor for everyday writing